spinlabiitg/spinlabiitg.github.io/_pages/home.md

 In our work we aim to unify these three concepts and using data science and AI, and attempt to understand how lifeforms (humans and other species) gain intelligence.

 <hr>
 We are located in IIT Guwahati.
-Our campus is calmy vibrant :), bio-diverse and fondly popular in India as (most!) heavenly (see [Pictures](pictures)).
+Our campus is calm and vibrant, bio-diverse and fondly popular in India as (most!) heavenly (see [Pictures](pictures)).

 <!-- <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Leiden.jpg" style="width: 210px">